CZ-NIC/knot/doc/operation.rst

    journal-content: changes

-The user can make changes to the zone by editing the zone file, and his pretty zone file gets never overwritten and filled with DNSSEC-related autogenerated records – they are only stored in the journal.
+The user can make changes to the zone by editing the zone file, and his pretty zone file is never overwritten or filled with DNSSEC-related autogenerated records – they are only stored in the journal.

 The zone file's SOA serial must be properly set to a number which is higher than the current SOA serial in the zone (not in the zone file) if manually updated!

 ..
 NOTE::
-   In the case of :ref:`zone_zonefile-load` is set to `difference-no-serial`, the SOA serial is handled by the server automatically during server reload.
+   In case :ref:`zone_zonefile-load` is set to `difference-no-serial`, the SOA serial is handled by the server automatically during server reload.

 .. _DNSSEC Key states: